 Soprano Vera Hiltbrunner, born in Bern, Switzerland, completed her Masters in vocal studies at the Fontys Hogeschool voor de Kunsten in Tilburg (NL) in 2016 following her Bachelors at the Hochschule für Musik Basel FHNW.

-This season the soprano will make her role debut as Cupido in Reinhard Keiser's Diana où la vengeance de Cupido, directed by Benjamin Prins and conducted by Martin Gester - a production by Génération Baroque (November 2018, France) -, and as Miles in Benjamin Britten's The Turn of the Screw under the baton of Erik Desimpelaere (May 2018, Amsterdam).
+In 2018 the soprano made her role debut as Cupido in Reinhard Keiser's Diana où la vengeance de Cupido, directed by Benjamin Prins and conducted by Martin Gester - a production by Génération Baroque (November 2018, France) -, and as Miles in Benjamin Britten's The Turn of the Screw under the baton of Erik Desimpelaere (May 2018, Amsterdam).

 In 2016 she interpreted the role of Anne in Grigory Frid's Mono-Opera The Diary of Anne Frank, directed by Sebastian Ukena at the Edinburgh Fringe Festival.
 In the same year she made her debut in the role of Adele in J. Strauss’ Die Fledermaus.